ViaVersion/Mappings/README.md

 Optional arguments must follow the two version arguments.

-* `--generateDiffStubs` to generate empty diff files for missing mappings
+* `--generateDiffStubs` to generate diff files with empty stubs for missing mappings
 * `--keepUnknownFields` to keep non-standard fields from json mappings in the compact files

 ## Updating version files